SharinaS/data-structures-and-algorithms/README.md

 * insertAtEnd()
 * insertBefore()
 * insertAfter()
+* runningBackwards()

+## Linked List
+Create a Node class that has properties for the value stored in the Node, and a pointer to the next Node.
+Within the LinkedList class, there is a head property.
+Upon instantiation, an empty Linked List should be created.

 ### InsertAtHead()
 Adds a value to the linked list at the beginning of the list.
 More specifically, it takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance.